bokibo/Aes_cuda/README.md

-Visual Studio project implementation of AES (Advanced Encryption Standard) algorithm in CUDA.
+Implementation of AES (Advanced Encryption Standard) algorithm in CUDA.